Sherrone Moore contract, salary details: Michigan football signs new coach for five years - Yahoo Sports

 Sherrone Moore salary, contract with Michigan football

-Moore will be coaching on a five-year contract making $6 million per year, with a myriad of incentives acting as escalators.
+Moore will be coaching on a five-year contract with a scheduled annual salary of $6 million per year, plus a myriad of incentives acting as escalators.

 REQUIRED READING: Michigan football promotes offensive coordinator Sherrone Moore to head coach